microsoft/PR-Metrics/README.md

 For example, a PR with the title "Adding code" could become either:

-- XS:heavy_check_mark: :black_small_square: Adding code
+- XS :heavy_check_mark: :black_small_square: Adding code
-- L:warning: :black_small_square: Adding code
+- L :warning: :black_small_square: Adding code

 The former would indicate an extra small PR with sufficient test coverage, whereas the latter would indicate a large PR with insufficient test coverage.